mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 ![](img/dev-console.png)

-Mia has released the first version of the Developers Console.
+Mia-Platformhas released the first version of the Developers Console.
 The Developers Console is a tool that allows you to manage the entire life cycle of a software product.

 **NEW LAUNCHER!!!**